AMF Technical Information

 10. Extensibility: the AMF standard specification is defined as extensible.
 A range of additional functionality is envisioned.
 The current version 1.2 was published in May 2020.
 The TC261 committee is active in considering new functionality for a future version 1.3.
 Examples of some of the new features under consideration for future versions include: tolerances, surface roughness, support structures, functional geometric representations, voxel representations, version history, and additional metadata specifications.

-To obtain a copy of the full specification: To obtain sample code under LGPL:
+To obtain a copy of the full specification: To view a video demonstrating use of AMF: